 2. Hoh Rainforest, Washington

-Looking for a couples getaway in the Pacific Northwest that’s a little more outdoorsy?
+Looking for a couples getaway in Washington that’s a little more outdoorsy?
 The west side has you covered!
 Visit the Hoh Rainforest, tucked away on a stretch of the Pacific Northwest.
 Yes, I said rainforest!
 There are hikes for all skill levels and beautiful views to enjoy as you do so.

 If the area around the rainforest looks a little familiar, then you know your Twilight movies.
 Forks, a town less than an hour from the park, is where the Twilight saga took place (although it wasn’t filmed there).
 If you want to live out your version of Bella and Edward (or Bella and Jacob, no judgment), Forks and the Hoh Rainforest is your place to visit.

 After you’ve taken a road trip around Forks and the Hoh Rain Forest, it’s time to get warmer at the hot springs.
 At the Sol Duc Hot Springs Resort, you and your partner can relax among the heated mineral pools (look out for slippery river rocks!), gorgeous mountains, and soaring evergreen trees.
 I told you the Pacific Northwest was romantic!

 At night, there’s nothing like sharing blankets under the stars and camping in a rainforest.
 If that doesn’t sound like your thing, don’t worry.
 You can always stay at the Kalaloch Lodge in the park, one of the best northwest weekend getaways in Washington!

 3. Victoria, British Columbia, Canada

 Grab your passports and head north because you bet Canada has some gorgeous couples getaway locations in the Pacific Northwest!
 I’ll let my friend Janine of Janine in the World talk about her hometown and why it’s the perfect place for a romantic couples getaway in the PNW: